Street sweeping is necessary to keep our streets and storm drains clean. Anything that is dumped into the storm drains will go to the ocean.

 - Keep long twigs and branches out of the street, alley, and gutter.
 Street sweepers have difficulty removing this type of debris.

 - Never pour oil, antifreeze, paints or any other liquids or hazardous materials in the streets, gutters, storm drains, alleys, or on the ground.
-Find out how to properly dispose of these materials on our hazardous waste page by clicking here.
+Properly dispose of these materials.